anvbis/anvbis.github.io/content/posts/exploring-historical-v8-heap-sandbox-escapes-i.md

 In anticipation of the future implementation of CFI on `code_entry_point` fields within function objects (the vector by which most publicly known heap sandbox escapes currently occur), I wanted to explore some patched sandbox escapes that have been found in the past.

-In this post I'll be looking at the following patch:
- - [\[sandbox\] Remove a number of native allocations from WasmInstanceObject](https://chromium-review.googlesource.com/c/v8/v8/+/3845636)
+In this post I'll be looking at the following patch: [\[sandbox\] Remove a number of native allocations from WasmInstanceObject](https://chromium-review.googlesource.com/c/v8/v8/+/3845636).

+## Overview

+The heap sandbox escape I'll be looking into today was originally found during DiceCTF 2022.
+The blog post detailing this technique can be found [here](https://blog.kylebot.net/2022/02/06/DiceCTF-2022-memory-hole/).

+In practice it's pretty simple, involving corrupting memory within a WebAssembly instance object.
+Specifically the pointer to the instance's mutable globals store, allowing us to read or write arbitrary memory via global variables.

+This was due to WebAssembly storing globals data in a location external to the heap sandbox (meaning that it was an un-sandboxed external pointer).
+The patch for it just involved moving this data store to the heap itself.

 ## Enabling the Memory Corruption API

+Before building, I thought it best to enable the memory corruption API rather than implement a vulnerability into V8 itself.

+The memory corruption API implements several functions that makes manipulating memory within the heap sandbox a lot easier.

 ```diff
 diff --git a/BUILD.gn b/BUILD.gn
 index af24f4309a..5ca4c0666a 100644